Go directly to product information

 Usage

-In Nepalese cuisine, siltimur is used as a pepper, in chutneys and pickles, among other things, often in combination with the fresh-citrusy raye timur.
-Use siltimur as a seasoning with white meat (pork, for example), fried fish, shellfish.
-Combines with coconut, fennel - think coconut soup - and tomato, for example a tomato achar.
+In Nepalese cuisine, siltimur is used as a pepper Used in chutneys and pickles, among other things, often combined with the fresh, citrusy raye timur.
+Use siltimur as a seasoning with white meat (e.g., pork), fried fish, and shellfish.
+Combines well with coconut, fennel—think coconut soup—and tomatoes, for example, in a tomato achar.

 Features: